-The community and residents of Totnes are invited to take part in making a community charter.
+The community and residents of Totnes were invited to take part in making a community charter.
 The charter will help to protect and fight for the things that matter to the people of the town, from historic buildings, schools, homes and health services to the rivers, green spaces and air quality.

 What is it?